esphome/esphome-docs/components/sensor/custom.rst

     };

-Our code has slightly changed, as explained above we're now inheriting from :apiclass:`PollingComponent` instead of just :apiclass:`Component`.
+Our code has slightly changed, as explained above we're now inheriting from :ghsources:`PollingComponent <esphome/core/component.h>` instead of just :ghsources:`Component <esphome/core/component.h>`.
 Additionally, we now have a new line: the constructor.
 You also don't really need to know much about constructors here, so to simplify let's just say this is where we "initialize" the custom sensor.

-In this constructor we're telling the compiler that we want :apiclass:`PollingComponent` to be instantiated with an *update interval* of 15s, or 15000 milliseconds (ESPHome uses milliseconds internally).
+In this constructor we're telling the compiler that we want :ghsources:`PollingComponent <esphome/core/component.h>` to be instantiated with an
+*update interval* of 15s, or 15000 milliseconds (ESPHome uses milliseconds internally).

 Let's also now make our sensor actually publish values in the ``update()`` method: